-Based upon the foregoing, and subject to all of the assumptions, limitations and qualifications set forth herein, I am of the opinion that: $\frac{1}{2} \int{-\infty}^{\infty} \frac{1}{2} \int{-\infty}^{\infty} \frac{1$
+Based upon the foregoing, and subject to all of the assumptions, limitations and qualifications set forth herein, I am of the opinion that:

-- (i) The Shares are duly authorized. - (ii) The Issued Shares are validly issued, fully paid and non-assessable. - (iii) When the Earnout Shares are issued in accordance with the earnout agreement described in the registration statement, such Earnout Shares will be validly issued, fully paid and non-assessable.
+(i) The Shares are duly authorized.

+(ii) The Shares are validly issued, fully paid and non-assessable.

 This opinion is given as of the date hereof, and I assume no obligation to advise you after the date hereof of facts or circumstances that come to my attention or changes in laws that occur, which could affect the opinions contained herein.
-This opinion may not be relied upon by any person or entity (other than the addressee hereof) for any purpose without my prior written consent.